Jaingarveet/Agentic_Research_Team/README.md

 ## Acknowledgments:
 * I took some refereneces for schema design from the langgraph foundational course.
 * **Note on AI Usage:** I designed the workflow and state graphs for this project myself, but I used Gemini 2.5 Flash(extended thinking) as a pairing partner to iron out some Bash script edge cases and clean up the Python string extraction logic.
-* **Additonal AI usage includes:** In refining the compilation node as well -> my approach was to use pydantic base model but output were getting noisy so Gemini 2.5 Flash(extended thinking) recommended using a raw output and suggested to parse it accordingly.
+* **Additonal AI usage:** In refining the compilation node as well -> my approach was to use pydantic base model but output were getting noisy so Gemini 2.5 Flash(extended thinking) recommended using a raw output and suggested to parse it accordingly.
-* **Additonal AI usage includes:** In structuring the README and proper proper presentation of the project I have taken assistance of Gemini 2.5 Flash(extended thinking).
+* **Additonal AI usage:** In structuring the README and proper proper presentation of the project I have taken assistance of Gemini 2.5 Flash(extended thinking).
+* **Additonal AI usage:** In structuring the CITATION.cff file.

 This project focuses on engineering patterns for agentic systems rather than building a production-ready research platform.
 Many design decisions were made to explore reliability, debugging, and workflow control within a limited development timeframe.
 (20 days)